placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

   - run docker images of microservices of application in docker containers.

- ### Docker images
+ # Docker images deploy
- All the services: **business microservices**, **microservices-config-server**, **kafka infrastructure**,
+ All the services of the application are deployed into docker images:
-- kafka infrastructure:
+- kafka infrastructure: zookeeper, kafka-server, schema-regisrry, kafdrop-ui
-  - zookeeper (one instance) for managing kafka brokers
-  - kafka server (three instances)
-  - kafdrop (one instance) for web UI for monitoring kafka brokers, topics and events produced
-- utility microservices:
-  - a config service for managing and externalize services configuration
-  - a K8s discovery service dependency for microservices registration and discovery
+- microservices config server: kong-microservices-config-service
 - kong api infrastructure: postgreSQL, kong-db-prepare, kong-api-gateway, konga-db-prepare, konga-konga-dashboard
 - business microservices:
+  - k8s discovery service dependency for microservices registration and discovery
   - k8s-kafka-avro-kong-bs-ms-address
   - k8s-kafka-avro-kong-bs-ms-employee
   - k8s-kafka-avro-kong-bs-ms-company
   - k8s-kafka-avro-kong-bs-ms-project

-### Docker container deploy
+# K8s docker container deploy

-all those docker containers are deployed into a **kubernetes minikube cluster**.
+all the docker containers of the application are deployed into a **K8s minikube cluster**.
-- in the folder **Kubernetes-Container-Orch** contains k8s deployments of all containers of the application.
+- the folder **Kubernetes-Container-Orch** contains k8s deployments of all containers of the application.
 - in the first time, **kong-api-geteway** is deployed in declarative mode:**kong-api-gateway-declarative-mode.yaml**
+- all k8s deployment (pods) are exposed by **k8s-services**

-### summary (CI-DC)
+# summary (CI-DC)
 ![my-ci-cd-flow](https://github.com/placidenduwayo1/k8s-kafka-avro-kong-back/assets/124048212/dcf3f67e-4330-4563-91d5-947703e92ade)

-## architecture kafka inside business microservice
+# architecture kafka inside business microservice
 - a model is a java bean that is sent as payload using a REST api,
 - a spring service build a kafka message with java model,
 - a spring service uses kafka producer to send the kafka message to kafka topic,